web-platform-tests/interop/charter.md

 Organization my apply to join the team by contacting interop@web-platform-tests.org.
 New members will be added with a consensus decision of existing members.

 Existing members may leave the team at any time without further obligation.
-If a member is no longer active in the team, they can be removed by consensus amongst the other team members.